Yogibaer75/Check_MK-Things/check plugins 2.2/redfish/readme.md

 - 2.2.13 - memory check respects HPE special states
 - 2.2.16 - bugfixes for PSU & Temp discovery
 - 2.2.17 - small bug fix to not discover ethernetinterfaces not connected
+- 2.2.18 - rework special agent to use CMK included functions
+- 2.2.19 - agent can handle a device without manager